Princess Eugenie's Hat Tells A Story

 Though she hasn’t spent much time in the direct spotlight, Princess Eugenie, the younger daughter of Prince Andrew and Sarah Ferguson, has stepped out front of her family in advance of her October wedding to Jack Brooksbank.
 Eugenie has been known for enjoying her own special touch on her clothing, even occasionally including a cheeky or fun message.

-So at a recent garden party thrown by Queen Elizabeth, Eugenie’s grandmother every year, nobody was shocked that the princess wore a hat with a sweet message on the veiling, says Town & Country.
+So at a recent garden party thrown by Queen Elizabeth, Eugenie’s grandmother, every year, nobody was shocked that the princess wore a hat with a sweet message on the veiling, says Town & Country.
 Eugenie wore a navy blue dress and matching hat by Misa Harada which had “love” etched in the veil.

-“If you look closely, you can see that the word “love” is embellished in the mesh material of the classic design.
+“If you look closely, you can see that the word ‘love’ is embellished in the mesh material of the classic design.
 Eugenie, who has been known to wear some rather bold styles in the past, seems to have mastered the art of taking an ordinary outfit up a notch by adding some personal flair.”

 PRINCESS BRIDE: Two Royal Weddings in one year!
 Princess Eugenie will wed Jack Brooksbank on Friday, October 12 at St. George’s Chapel, Windsor – just like Eugenie’s cousin, Prince Harry, who wed Meghan Markle last month. #RoyalWeddings #PrincessEugenie _ _ _ _ #PrincessBride #RoyalWedding #RoyalWeddingFever #Eugenie #EugenieOfYork #PrincessEugenieOfYork #York #Princesa #Boda #BodaReal #CasamentoReal #Realeza #Royales #RealezaBritanica #BritishRoyalFamily #JackBrooksbank #October12 #RSB #RoyalStyleBook #RoyalStyleWatch

-Princess Eugenie and Jack Brooksbank have been together for seven years and will exchange vows at St. George’s Chapel in a similar size ceremony to Meghan Markle and Prince Harry (but likely with less fanfare).
+Princess Eugenie and Jack Brooksbank have been together for seven years and will exchange vows at St. George’s Chapel in a ceremony similarly sized as Meghan Markle and Prince Harry’s (but likely with less fanfare).

 Marie Claire says that obviously, the term garden party means something different when Queen Elizabeth is the host because hats were required for ladies, and nobody was without a hat or a fascinator of some kind.
 The magazine believes that the word “love” on her hat was a hint at her engagement to her beloved, Jack.